GCBallesteros/NotebookNavigator.nvim/README.md

 The `miniai_spec` function is also a valid mini.ai textobject specification.
 Just add it to the custom_textobjects and of you are of to the races!

-There are two ways to configure it.

-### Adding the 'mini.ai' textobject spec
-You can add the textobject specification to your 'mini.ai' config.
+All you need is to add the textobject specification to the 'mini.ai' `custom_textobjects`

 ```lua
 local nn = require "notebook-navigator"